-- (2) Those powers are - - to require the owner, any charterer, the master, or any of (a) the crew to produce an official log-book, or other document relating to the crew or a member of the crew, in his possession or control, and to take copies of or extracts from that log-book or other document; - to require the master to appear and give any explanation (b) required concerning the ship or her crew or an official logbook or document produced or required to be produced; - to require the master to produce a list of all persons on (c) board his ship; - (d) to muster the crew. - (3) A person who, on being required by an officer under this Article to produce a log-book or document, fails without reasonable excuse to produce it, commits an offence and is liable to a fine at level 2 on the standard scale.43 - (4) A person who, on being required by an officer under this Article - to produce a log-book or document, refuses to allow it to be (a) inspected or copied;

-- (b) to give an explanation, refuses or neglects to give the explanation or knowingly misleads or deceives the officer; or - (c) to muster the crew, fails or refuses to do so or impedes the muster, commits an offence and is liable to a fine at level 2 on the standard scale.44
+- (2) Those powers are - (a) to require the owner, any charterer, the master, or any of the crew to produce an official log-book, or other document relating to the crew or a member of the crew, in his or her possession or control, and to take copies of or extracts from that log-book or other document; - (b) to require the master to appear and give any explanation required concerning the ship or her crew or an official log-book or document produced or required to be produced; - (c) to require the master to produce a list of all persons on board his or her ship; - (d) to muster the crew. - (3) A person who, on being required by an officer under this Article to produce a log-book or document, fails without reasonable excuse to produce it, commits an offence and is liable to a fine at level 2 on the standard scale. - (4) A person who, on being required by an officer under this Article - (a) to produce a log-book or document, refuses to allow it to be inspected or copied; - (b) to give an explanation, refuses or neglects to give the explanation or knowingly misleads or deceives the officer; or - (c) to muster the crew, fails or refuses to do so or impedes the muster, commits an offence and is liable to a fine at level 2 on the standard scale.

-Powers to inspect ships and their equipment etc.
+156 Powers to inspect ships and their equipment etc.

-- (1) To ensure that the provisions of this Law, other than Articles 98 to 108 and 110 to 115, and the provisions of Regulations and Orders made under this Law (other than under those Articles) or that the terms of an approval, licence, consent, direction or exemption given by virtue of those Regulations or Orders are duly complied with -

-- (a) a surveyor of ships;

-- (b) a shipping master;

-- (c) a proper officer;

-- (d) a person appointed by the Committee, either generally or in a particular case, to exercise powers under this Article,

-may, on production of his authority to do so, if requested, at all reasonable times go on board a ship in Jersey or Jersey waters and inspect the ship and its equipment or a part of the equipment, an article on board and a document carried in the ship in accordance with this Law or Regulations or Orders made under it.
+(1) To ensure that the provisions of this Law, other than Articles 98 to 108 and 110 to 115, and the provisions of Regulations and Orders made under this Law (other than under those Articles) or that the terms of an approval, licence, consent, direction or exemption given by virtue of those Regulations or Orders are duly complied with - may, on production of his or her authority to do so, if requested, at all reasonable times go on board a ship in Jersey or Jersey waters and inspect the ship and its equipment or a part of the equipment, an article on board and a document carried in the ship in accordance with this Law or Regulations or Orders made under it.